dannyhope/uxbrighton/_posts/2015-02-10-people-skills-for-uxers.md

 ## Kevin O'Neill - The 7 habits of highly frustrating stakeholders

-Kevin is a digital strategist at London Agency, Centrigrade
+Kevin is a digital strategist at London Agency, Centigrade

 [@coach4creatives](http://twitter.com/coach4creatives "")